+You may request that GBC not release directory information about you for commercial and/or non-commercial purposes.
 Remove my name from directory information for commercial purposes.
-Commercial purposes" commercial purposes" in defined as the use of directory information by any person, including, without limitation, corporation or other business, outsi payment of any purchase price, fee, contribution, donation, or other valuable co Remove my name from directory information for non-commercial purposes.
-Non-commercial educational purposes may include, but are not limited student's name in publications, such as honors and graduation programs; confirming graduation and dates of attendance to potential employers; veenrollment with organizations such as insurance companies; or sending notifications about specialized scholarships without the express written aut student.
-Remove my name from directory information for both commercial and non-commercial purposes.
+Commercial purposes is defined as the use of directory information by any person, including, without limitation, a corporation or other business, outside of the NSHE to solicit or provide facilities, goods, or services in exchange for payment of any purchase price, fee, contribution, donation, or other valuable consideration.
+Remove my name from directory information for non-commercial (educational) purposes.
+Non-commercial (educational) purposes may include, but are not limited to, placing the student's name in publications, such as honors and graduation programs; confirming graduation and dates of attendance to potential employers; verifying enrollment with organizations such as insurance companies; or sending notifications about specialized scholarships without the express written authorization of the student.
+Remove my name from directory information for both commercial and non-commercial (educational) purposes.
 I previously asked to remove my directory information for one or both of the purposes listed above, and now wish to allow release of my directory information.
 Student Signature Print Name Date of Birth Date